What is a bear market? A beginner guide to the basics

 What causes a bear market?

-There are many economic factors that can cause a bear market including the inflation rate, interest rates and unemployment rates.
+There are many economic factors that can cause a bear market including the inflation rate, interest rates, and unemployment rates.
 The market sentiment (investors’ expectations of the market’s future performance) can also factor into these underlying causes.

 If you plan on investing during a bear market, consider these financial tips to help you navigate the market.

+Look for bargains.
 A bear market can be a great time to buy strong stocks or index funds at a low price.
 Buying stocks at a lower price may help you gain profits if prices go up again, which — spoiler alert — in aggregate, always have in the past.

-Remember — a diverse portfolio has stocks from different industries and different types of investments like bonds and ETFs.
+Mix it up.
+A diverse portfolio has stocks from different industries and different types of investments like bonds and ETFs.

+Stay the course.
 During a bear market, many people assume stock prices will keep going down, and they sell all their stocks.
 However, if you follow smart investing strategies, like consistently investing for the long-term, the type of market won’t matter.
 That’s because if you sell a good investment while it’s temporarily going down, you’ll report a loss.
 But, if you sell at a high price (when the market is on the rise), you’ll make a profit.

+Think long term.
 Remember that bear markets are typically shorter than bull markets.
 And if you’re investing for the long term, you can take a breath because historically they’ve always recovered.

-Prepare for a bear market and learn about investing and inflation with Greenlight
+Learn about investing and inflation with Greenlight

 It’s impossible to predict when a bear market will start or end, but — friendly reminder — the stock market has fully recovered each time.
 And that’s not all we can help you understand.
 We’re talking all things investing and inflation in our money and investing app for kids, teens and parents.